-High-speed steel (HSS): From the name, you may understand the efficient cutting of the blades.
-Though these types of steel give you smart finishing, the blades are prone to damage by heat.
+High-speed steel (HSS): From the name, you may guess the efficient cutting of these blades.
+Though these blades will give you a smart finishing, the blades are prone to damage from the heat.

-High carbon steel (HSC): High carbon steel blades are more durable blades made with HSC since carbon is the hardest element.
-The amazing part of using HSC blade is its flexible nature.
-Because of the strength and harness nature of HSC, perfect for edge retention.
+High carbon steel (HCS): High carbon steel blades are more durable they are made with HCS since carbon is the hardest element.
+The amazing part of using the HSC blade is its flexible nature.
+Because of the strength and harness nature of HCS, they are perfect for edge retention.

 Bi-metal: From the name bi-metal, you may guess that two types of metals are used in this jigsaw blade.
 Yes, you are right.
 Both carbon steel and high-speed steel teeth are used to develop the blade, allowing you to enjoy the advantages of both types of metal blades.

-Youcan use a bi-metal jigsaw blade for hard woodcutting and metals.
-Finally, bi-metal jigsaw blades wear resistance and are flexible in nature.
+You can use a bi-metal jigsaw blade for hard woodcutting and metals.
+Most importantly, bi-metal jigsaw blades have to wear resistance and are flexible in nature.

-Tungsten carbide: These blades are the most durable than the others in the market.
-These types of jigsaw are coated by tungsten carbide grit instead of teeth that are commonly used in other types of blades.
+Tungsten carbide: These blades are the most durable among all in the market.
+These types of jigsaw are coated with tungsten carbide grit instead of teethes that are commonly used in other types of blades.
 Manufacturers are developing these types of jigsaw to use for ceramics, steel, or fiberglass.

 What is TPI of Jigsaw blades?

-You need to know a few basics facts before selecting the proper blade.
-What type of material do you plan to cut wood, metal, plastic, laminate, ceramic, or fiberglass?
+You need to know a few basic facts before selecting the proper blade.
+What type of material do you plan to cut?
+Is it wood, metal, plastic, laminate, ceramic, or fiberglass?
 What type of cuts will you be making tight cuts, rough cuts, or a combination)?

 The number of teeth a cutting edge has will influence both the speed and nature of the cut it can produce.
 Sharp edges with fewer teeth will deliver a quicker, rougher cut, while those with more teeth cut the more gradually but make a smoother finish.